juliusw352/teaclave-trustzone-sdk/README.md

 TrustZone applications with Rust's standard library (std) and many third-party libraries (i.e., crates).

-Apache Teaclave™ (incubating) TrustZone SDK provides two development modes for Rust TAs: `no-std` and `std`.
+Apache Teaclave™ TrustZone SDK provides two development modes for Rust TAs: `no-std` and `std`.
 We recommend using `no-std` by default.
 For a detailed comparison, please refer to [Comparison](docs/ta-development-modes.md).